 Pyari was keen to go to college in those days when women were discouraged from such enterprises.
 But she was willful and consistent.
 After obtaining B.A. from Kashmir she went to Lahore to pursue B.T. (nowadays called B.Ed.), becoming the first B.T. in Kashmir.
 One of the reasons why her husband married her was because she was educated.

-Pyari liked me very much during the six years I spent at her home during my exile in Kashmir, created by my father.
+Pyari liked me very much during the six years I spent at her home, when I was in exile in Kashmir, created by my father.
 Sometimes she would take me to her bedroom and sing.
-(She had a singing voice).
-She thought very highly of me and thought that one day I would make a mark in the world.
-This unmet expectation of her hurts me deeply, as I grew up without any achievements, dumb as a brick.
+She had a singing voice.
+She liked to sing Noorjehan’s song awaz de khan hey, duniya meri khan hey.
+She thought very highly of me and believed that one day I would make a mark in the world.
+This unmet expectation of her hurts me deeply, as I grew up without any achievements.
+But it was due to my low caliber, but not because of my lack of trying.

 She would confide in me some of the problems she was having with her husband.
-Her deep love for me has left an indelible mark in my mind.
+Her deep love for me has left an indelible mark in me.
 At times I thought that she was a tragic person, but later I realized she was a born fighter.

 The tragedy of her life came in about 1969 when she was diagnosed with breast cancer.
 Eight years of painful period followed.
 I met her in 1974 in Srinagar, she looked wasted.
-Than two years later god mercifully took her in his hand.
-She died at only the age of 52.
+Then two years later, in September, 1976, god mercifully took her in his hand.
+She died at only the age of 53.

 The below picture was taken by me in Pahalgam, Kashmir in August, 1974.